rtmigo/xrandom_dart/README.md

 quoteOfTheDay = quotes[random.nextInt(quotes.length)];
 ```

-You need billions and billions of randoms in a non-recurring sequence:
+You need billions and billions of randoms in a non-repeating sequence:

 ``` dart
 final random = XrandomHq();  // works on mobile and desktop